Masters in Applied Psychological Science (Co-op)

 15. How many students are accepted each year?

-It depends.
-In recent years, cohort sizes have ranged from a minimum of 4 students to a maximum of 8 students.
+The number varies from year to year.
+In recent years, cohort sizes have ranged from 6-10 students, to a maximum if 12.
 Acceptance into the program is competitive and based largely on academic excellence (e.g., GPA, GRE Scores).
-Students must have an interest in conducting research in applied settings.
+Students must also have an interest in conducting research in applied settings.

 16. Can work terms and academic terms be taken in any order?